 So, the image of an extended object seen in a detector is made up of light that was emitted at different times.
 This is simply caused by the differences in travel-time for the light emitted from the different parts of the object.

 When the object isn't moving with respect to the detector, the differences in travel-time don't make much difference.
-When the object is moving, and when the differences in travel-time are significant, then the differences show up as distortions in the detected image.
+When the object is moving with respect to the detector, and when the differences in travel-time are significant, then the differences show up as distortions in the detected image.
 The larger the differences in travel-time, the greater the distortions.

-In the diagram above on the left, the blue arrow indicates a photon with higher energy than the green arrow, since it climbs higher up the light cone.
-Here, we make use of various colors for photon vectors, to show their relative energy differences:
+In the diagram above on the left, the blue arrow indicates a photon with higher energy than the green arrow, since it has a greater length.
+We're making use of various colors for wave vectors, to show their relative energy differences:

 The selected events appear in a circle centered on the ct axis.
 This animation shows how these events get boosted.
 As you can see, the usual toothpaste effect still applies: some events are squeezed toward the origin, while others are stretched away from it.

-The circle around the ct axis corresponds to photon vectors having the same energy, but different directions.
-The generated ellipse corresponds to how these photon vectors appear in the boosted grid.
+The circle around the ct axis corresponds to wave vectors having the same energy, but different directions.
+The generated ellipse corresponds to how these wave vectors appear in the boosted grid.

 The ellipse in the animation shows two important effects:

 There are two versions of the aberration formula, one for the photon-direction, and one for the detector-direction.
-In the formulas below, the prime denotes the boosted grid.
+In the formulas below, the prime denotes the boosted grid, and the angles are with respect to the boost-direction.

 The effect of aberration can be equivalently seen as:

 Periodic processes can send out periodic signals.
 The signal is usually electromagnetic radiation moving at the speed limit.
 These signals can be detected by the sensors in a grid.
 In this way, each sensor can measure the frequency of the signals received at its own location.
-There are two cases, depending on whether the signal source is moving with respect to the sensor grid:
+There are two cases, depending on whether the signal source and the detector are moving with respect to each other:

-The change in frequency for the detected signal from a moving signal source is called the Doppler effect.
+The change in frequency of a signal from a source moving relative to a detector is called the Doppler effect.
 Here's an animation showing the effect for motion along the x axis.
 The Doppler effect has two underlying causes, which can work in opposing ways:

 For each β, there's always a θ for which D=1, and the effect passes from blueshift to redshift (or vice versa).
 Here, the angle (from the direction of motion) for which D=1 is called the neutral angle.
 The neutral angle is always less than or equal to 90°.
 Objects at the neutral angle have D=1, and are neither blueshifted nor redshifted.